By

 Why is prototyping a product-service experience important?

 Traditional product-feature approaches would focus on the iPad informational or entertainment experience that will fill the service moment of checking in.
-It might miss, what users see, who they bump into, where they get the device or information and how they interact with it while holding the iPad, piece of paper, or whatever.
+It might miss what users see, who they bump into, where they get the device or information, and how they interact with it while holding the iPad, piece of paper, or whatever.
 So what to do?
 Enter Improvisation.

-Methods for prototyping intangibles
+Methods for prototyping intangible product-service experiences

-Improv is certainly the most important "low fidelity" prototyping tool used in service prototyping.
-It's also a core UX expert soft skill.
-And it's critical for doing 3D prototyping.
-Let's look at some methods for prototyping intangible experiences or blended product-service systems.
+Improv is certainly the most important “low fidelity” prototyping tool used in service prototyping.
+It’s also a core UX expert soft skill.
+And it’s critical for doing 3D prototyping.

 • Physical Mock-Ups: Like the counterpart digital mock-ups, physical mock-ups include foam core, cardboard, or plywood representations of props around the experience.
 PMU's help you control the layout and flow of an experience.
 Note: They may include digital mock-ups (wireframes) within the service since mixed product-service experiences are basically default these days.